Frequently Asked Questions

 Do I really need to submit official transcripts?

 Official transcripts are required for admission.
 Your baccalaureate degree must be posted on your transcript if you are applying to a master's program.
 You must submit transcripts from all colleges or universities attended.
-Official transcripts must arrive at the College of Education either electronically or in a sealed envelope from the issuing college/university.
+Official transcripts must be ordered and received through the online application portal GradCAS.
+Make sure when ordering transcripts that you select GradCAS as the recipient and not Pacific University.
+If you have international credits, you must have your transcripts evaluated.
+We accept evaluations from World Education Services or Educational Credential Evaluators.

 Where are the classes held?

-Classes are held online and in person, depending on the program, on Pacific’s Forest Grove and Eugene campuses.
+Classes are held online and in person, depending on the program.
 Occasionally classes may meet off campus.

 Do I need experience with children/youth before I apply?